Smartsheet (NYSE:SMAR) Updates FY 2022 Earnings Guidance

-Smartsheet (NYSE:SMAR) last released its earnings results on Tuesday, June 1st.
-The company reported ($0.09) earnings per share for the quarter, topping the consensus estimate of ($0.14) by $0.05.
-Smartsheet had a negative return on equity of 22.90% and a negative net margin of 29.79%.
-The firm had revenue of $117.08 million during the quarter, compared to analysts’ expectations of $114.76 million.
-During the same period in the prior year, the company earned ($0.11) earnings per share.
-The company’s quarterly revenue was up 37.0% on a year-over-year basis.
-Equities research analysts anticipate that Smartsheet will post -1.37 earnings per share for the current fiscal year.
+Smartsheet (NYSE:SMAR) last posted its quarterly earnings results on Tuesday, June 1st.
+The company reported ($0.09) EPS for the quarter, topping analysts’ consensus estimates of ($0.14) by $0.05.
+Smartsheet had a negative net margin of 29.79% and a negative return on equity of 22.90%.
+The company had revenue of $117.08 million for the quarter, compared to analysts’ expectations of $114.76 million.
+During the same quarter in the previous year, the firm posted ($0.11) EPS.
+Smartsheet’s revenue was up 37.0% on a year-over-year basis.
+As a group, sell-side analysts forecast that Smartsheet will post -1.37 earnings per share for the current fiscal year.

-In other Smartsheet news, Director Geoffrey T. Barker sold 6,750 shares of Smartsheet stock in a transaction dated Monday, March 29th.
-The stock was sold at an average price of $60.08, for a total transaction of $405,540.00.
-Following the completion of the transaction, the director now owns 382,086 shares in the company, valued at approximately $22,955,726.88.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, insider Eugene Farrell sold 16,000 shares of Smartsheet stock in a transaction dated Thursday, March 25th.
-The shares were sold at an average price of $62.02, for a total value of $992,320.00.
-Following the transaction, the insider now owns 41,661 shares of the company’s stock, valued at approximately $2,583,815.22.
+In other Smartsheet news, CEO Mark Patrick Mader sold 20,144 shares of Smartsheet stock in a transaction that occurred on Tuesday, May 18th.
+The stock was sold at an average price of $54.26, for a total value of $1,093,013.44.
+Following the transaction, the chief executive officer now directly owns 399,331 shares of the company’s stock, valued at approximately $21,667,700.06.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, insider Paul Porrini sold 30,000 shares of Smartsheet stock in a transaction that occurred on Thursday, April 1st.
+The stock was sold at an average price of $66.07, for a total value of $1,982,100.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 369,915 shares of company stock valued at $23,836,086.
-6.07% of the stock is currently owned by company insiders.
+Insiders sold 349,765 shares of company stock valued at $22,626,886 over the last quarter.
+6.07% of the stock is owned by company insiders.

 Smartsheet, Inc engages in managing and automating collaborative work.
 Its platform provides solutions that eliminate the obstacles to capturing information, including a familiar and intuitive spreadsheet interface as well as easily customizable forms.
 The company was founded by W. Eric Browne, Maria Colacurcio, John D.